 FCP Live-In vs. Assisted Living: Why FCP Live-In Home Care is Better than Assisted Living

-We charge a flat rate for all of a client’s care needs (minimal OT may happen occasionally if there is an extreme circumstance that deviates from the plan of care.
+We charge a flat rate for all of a client’s care needs (minimal overtime may occasionally happen if there is an extreme circumstance that deviates from the plan of care.
 Ex: the client is up all night due to not feeling well).

-• FCP Live-In wants to make sure that we have the best-matched caregiver for your needs and personality.
-In assisted living facilities, the staff changes shifts three times per day and those on staff may not be a good fit for you.
+FCP Live-In wants to make sure that we have the best-matched caregiver for your needs and personality.
+In assisted living facilities, the staff changes shifts three times per day, and those on staff may not be a good fit for you.

-• Our caregivers can perform all the same functions as an assisted living facility’s staff and we have on-call nurses available for care consults.
+Our caregivers can perform all the same functions as an assisted living facility’s staff, and we have on-call nurses available for care consults.

-We are not just placing a caregiver, we provide lots of value-added factors with our services.
+We are not just placing a caregiver; we provide lots of value-added factors with our services.

 At FCP Live-In, we know who we are sending into your home.
 Our caregivers undergo a strict screening and hiring process, are certified and are provided with ongoing training.
-We understand that families depend on our expertise to provide quality care and experiences.Follow Us or Share this page:
+We understand that families depend on our expertise to provide quality care.Follow Us or Share this page: